Baby Don't Lie: Composition

 "Baby Don't Lie" was written by Stefani, Ryan Tedder, Benny Blanco, and Noel Zancanella, with Tedder and Blanco also serving as the song's producers.
 It is a midtempo electropop and reggae-pop song which begins with Stefani announcing, "Uh huh, here we go," to a rubbery bass line and hand claps.
-The song also has a hip hop-inflected breakdown, in which Stefani raps, "You can tell me what you're hidin' boy/And you can tell me if I'm gettin' warm".
+The song also has a hip hop-inflected spoken word breakdown, in which Stefani semi-raps, "You can tell me what you're hidin' boy/And you can tell me if I'm gettin' warm".
 Lyrically, the song discusses insecurities in a relationship, where Stefani questions her man's love.
 Nolan Feeney of Time complimented that the song is "about falling in love with someone who's got a few skeletons in their closet."
 As noted by Spin's Brennan Carley, "Stefani sounds shattered as she sings, "But there's something behind those eyes / Those eyes / That you can't that you can't disguise / Disguise."
 In the "stomping, infuriatingly catchy" chorus she sings, "Baby don't, baby don't, baby don't lie…/I don't want to cry no longer."
 Melodically, "Baby Don't Lie" is written in the key of B♭ minor, performed in a common time moderate tempo of 100 beats per minute and follows the sequence B♭m - G♭ - D♭ as its chord progression.
 Stefani's voice spans two octaves from the lowest note A♭3 to the highest note A♭5.